Parramatta Leagues Club Reform

 A. Max Donnelly will run a process to identify and select a Board via a nominations process.
 This process will be similar to the process used to select the Board of the Football Club which was appointed in 2017.
 The new PLC Board will be made up of PLC members (who have 3 years’ continuous membership).

 Q. When will Max Donnelly retire as Administrator?

-A. Assuming that the proposed reform is approved on the 10th September 2019, Max will commence a selection process for a new Board.
+A. Assuming that the proposed reform is approved on the 8th December, then Max will commence a selection process for a new Board immediately.

 Q. When will PLC Members be able to vote for new Board Members?